hsaturn/synth/README.md

 * frequencies.def file can be filled with notes frequencies making it easy to write some small musics synth files.
-(TODO: yet it is not possible to change the frequencies.def filename nor to install it (default))
 ```
 262 DO C
 277 DO# REb C# Db